 The Society for Applied Anthropology (SfAA) announces an annual student research competition in the applied social and behavioral sciences.
 The award honors the late Peter Kong-ming New, a distinguished medical sociologist-anthropologist and former president of the SfAA.
 The award will be given to the best paper which reports on an applied research project in the social/behavioral sciences.
 The research question should be in the domain of health care or human services (broadly construed).

 The John Bodley Student Travel Award was initiated by former students and honors an international scholar whose career focused on the impact of development on indigenous peoples.
-A travel award of $500 will be presented each year to a student presenting a paper/poster at the SfAA Annual Meeting.
+One travel award of $750 will be presented each year to a student presenting a paper/poster at the SfAA Annual Meeting.

-The Human Rights Defender Travel Award provides a $500 travel scholarship each year for a student to attend the annual meetings of the Society.
+The Human Rights Defender Travel Award provides one $750 travel scholarship each year for a student to attend the annual meetings of the Society.

-The Michael Cernea Resettlement Fund will provide a travel award of $500 for a student with an interest in issues associated with displacement/resettlement to attend the annual meeting of the SfAA.
+The Michael Cernea Resettlement Fund will provide one travel award of $750 for a student with an interest in issues associated with displacement/resettlement to attend the annual meeting of the SfAA.

 Following his death in 1999, close friends and members of the Society established the Del Jones Memorial Fund.
-This Fund supports a travel grant of $500 for a student to attend the annual meeting of the Society.
+Two travel grants of $750 each are awarded for a student to attend the annual meeting of the Society.

 Gilbert Kushner was a longtime SfAA Fellow and winner of the Sol Tax Distinguished Service Award in 2005, and was internationally recognized for his groundbreaking work in establishing applied anthropology as a graduate discipline.

 The Society for Applied Anthropology honors the memory of Dr. Beatrice Medicine with an annual student travel scholarship.
-The scholarship provides financial support for two students (graduate or undergraduate) to attend the annual meeting of the Society.
-Up to four awards of $500 each will be made to attend the Annual Meeting of the SfAA.
+The scholarship provides financial support for three students (graduate or undergraduate) to attend the annual meeting of the Society.
+Three awards of $750 each will be made to attend the Annual Meeting of the SfAA.

 Students at all levels (graduate and undergraduate) who are registered and presenting a poster at the SfAA Annual Meeting with the theme of “tourism/heritage” are eligible for a competition honoring long-time member, Valene Smith.